Difference Between Bond and Loan

-Bond is commonly referred to as the fixed income securities and is one of 3 major asset classes which individual investors are usually most familiar with, along with stocks (i.e. equities) and cash equivalents.
-Many government and corporate bonds are publicly traded; others are traded only over-the-counter (i.e. OTC) or privately between the lender and the borrower.
+Bond is commonly referred to as the fixed-income securities and is one of 3 major asset classes that individual investors are usually most familiar with, along with stocks (i.e., equities) and cash equivalentsCash EquivalentsCash equivalents are highly liquid investments with a maturity period of three months or less that are available with no restrictions to be used for immediate need or use.
+These are short-term investments that are easy to sell in the public market...
+Many government and corporate bondsCorporate BondsCorporate Bonds are fixed-income securities issued by companies that promise periodic fixed payments.
+These fixed payments are broken down into two parts: the coupon and the notional or face value. are publicly traded; others are traded only over-the-counter (i.e., OTC) or privately between the lender and the borrower.

-Bond vs Loan – Infographics
+Bond vs. Loan Infographics

-- In the case of repayments, Bonds tend to be only repaid in full at the maturity of the bond – e.g. 10, 20 or 30 years.
+- In the case of repayments, bonds tend to be only repaid in full at the maturity of the bond – e.g., 10, 20, or 30 years.
 Banks perhaps expect the repayment of both principal and interest during the repayment period at regular intervals.

-- Interest rates on the government bonds are generally lower.
+- Interest rates on government bonds are generally lower.
 The US and the UK Government bonds are perhaps treated as low-risk.
 Private loans on unsecured debt, on the other hand, are likely to attract a higher rate of interest.
 Corporate bonds are mostly somewhere in between – depending upon the reputation of the corporate.

 - Issuing bonds give the corporates significantly greater freedom to operate as they deem fit because it frees them from the restrictions that are often attached to the loans that are lent by the banks.
 Consider, for example, that lenders or the creditors often require corporates to agree to a variety of limitations, such as not to issue more debt or not to make corporate acquisitions until their loans are repaid entirely.